-(Washington, DC, USA) A recent stay at the Melrose Georgetown Hotel, allowed an opportunity to nearly eat my way through the creative menu of their Jardenea Restaurant, voted “Best Farm-to-Table Restaurant” in Washington DC by LUX Life Magazine.
+(Washington, DC, USA) A recent stay at the Melrose Georgetown Hotel, allowed me an opportunity to nearly eat my way through the creative menu of their Jardenea Restaurant, voted “Best Farm-to-Table Restaurant” in Washington DC by LUX Life Magazine.

 There are an impressive 46 offerings on their wine list, many by the bottle (more than half in the $40-$60 range) and several available by the glass ($10-$12), but only one was “local”.
-That is, if local is a New York Finger Lakes Reisling (Red Tail Ridge).
-It is certainly a good wine, but Virginia and Maryland’s nearby excellent vineyards were totally absent from the list.
-Just to be mischievous I asked for a Boordy Vineyards Chesapeake Icons Terrapin, a petit cabernet of entirely drinkable soft tannins, rich with red fruit and a silken mouthfeel, to pair with the lamb.
-The waiter knew the vineyard and applauded my choice, but had to admit they did not stock their wines.
+That is if the local is a New York Finger Lakes Reisling (Red Tail Ridge).
+It is a good wine, but Virginia and Maryland’s nearby excellent vineyards were totally absent from the list.
+Just to be mischievous, I asked for a Boordy Vineyards Chesapeake Icons Terrapin, a petit cabernet of entirely drinkable soft tannins, rich with red fruit and a silken mouthfeel, to pair with the lamb.
+The waiter knew the vineyard and applauded my choice but had to admit they did not stock their wines.
 Apparently, the farm-to-table sensibility does not extend to the beverages, which is usually the case.

-A less tarted-up, but just as delicious entree of Juniper Spiced Lamb Rack ($32) reminded me again why I love lamb.
+A less tarted-up but just as delicious entree of Juniper Spiced Lamb Rack ($32) reminded me again why I love lamb.
 The “rack” was two double-rib chops, crisp with a peppery sear on the outside and moistly reddish in the center.
 I cooked my first rack of lamb at the invitation of the Culinary Institute of America, the sous chef Patrick Knott’s alma mater, and was chided for overcooking it when it came out pink in the middle.
-So, while here the chef recommended it be served medium, I opted for medium rare and had perfectly cooked lamb chops.
+So, while here, the chef recommended it be served medium; I opted for medium rare and had perfectly cooked lamb chops.

 A note about ordering ribs: It is important to note that the best meat is impossible to carve off the bones.
 The ribs must be picked up and gnawed to get the best parts.
-If you won’t handle the bones – I suggest ordering your meat ground.
+If you don’t handle the bones – I suggest ordering your meat ground.

 It’s time I mentioned the table setting.
 Eating those ribs made me very happy to have the huge Frette linen napkin.
 The mustard-colored napkin and the notable Sant’Andrea Flatware complimented the understated elegance of the Jardenea Restaurant.
-A gerbera daisy and a basket of warm bread with medallions of butter completed a very lovely table.
+A gerbera daisy and a basket of warm bread with medallions of butter completed a charming table.

 I pushed aside the by now ubiquitous blanket of vegetables to see the intricate construction of the Wellington, then pulled them back to include their delicate flavor in each taste.
-The Gran Marnier sauce with dried currants was a little too sweet for me, and left the crust somewhat mushy.
+The Gran Marnier sauce with dried currants was a little too sweet for me and left the crust somewhat mushy.
 But, all-in-all, the sauce was a good foil for the rich duck, and the smoked flavor made the dish shine.
-I really love duck.
+I really love ducks.